GeneralTurtle/kitchen_kit_android/README.md

 # Kitchen Kit
-A simple app to provide a kitchen toolkit on Android Smartphone
+A simple app to provide a kitchen toolkit on Android Smartphones.

+The technologies used are :
+- Android
+- Kotlin